As I mentioned in one of my previous article, Poland is a great place to consider for establishing a company. Some of the arguments in favour include:

 • Investors can also open a branch or a representative office.

 Important: All companies and partnerships must be registered in the National Court Register (KRS).
-Sole traders register in the Central Registration and Information Business (CEIDG)
+Sole traders register in the Central Register and Information on Economic Activity (CEIDG)

 Decision no. 2 – taxation form

-For tax compliance purposes, the taxable period in Poland is the calendar year.
-However, companies can choose any other twelve-month period as their fiscal year.
-When registering, the investor will need to specify the form of taxation and the method of paying tax advances (monthly or quarterly).
-The investor will have to choose between the following taxes:
+For tax compliance purposes, the Polish taxable period is the calendar year.
+However, companies can choose any other 12-month period as their fiscal year.
+When registering, investors need to specify the form of taxation and the method of paying their tax advances (monthly or quarterly).
+Investors will have to choose between the following taxes:

 Personal income tax (PIT)

-PIT is required if the investor registered the company with CEIDG.
-Depending on the type of activity, the costs incurred and the amount of income, there are four types of PIT to choose from:
+PIT is required if the investor registered the company with the CEIDG.
+Depending on the nature of business, the costs incurred and the amount of income, there are four types of PIT to choose from:

 Corporate income tax (CIT)

-In the case of companies and partnerships registered in the National Court Register, no form of taxation is reported for them – they are subject to CIT.
-The standard corporate income tax rate is 19%.
+Companies and partnerships registered in the National Court Register are subject to CIT – the standard corporate income tax rate – at the rate of 19%.

-A reduced CIT rate of 9% is applicable to small taxpayers (earning revenues of EUR 1.2m or less) and taxpayers starting a new business for their first tax year in operation.
+A reduced CIT rate of 9% is applicable to small taxpayers (earning revenues of EUR 1.2m or less) and to those in the first tax year of their new business.
 The taxable person is required to keep the accounts.

-Poland has an extensive tax incentive program, including:
+Poland has an extensive tax incentive program, which includes: